Welcome Tax Calculator 2026

 • The amount of the consideration entered in the deed of sale;

-• The value entered in the municipal assessment roll.
+• The market value of the building, meaning the value entered in the municipal assessment roll multiplied by the city's comparative factor.

 For a property purchased in Montreal at a price of $600,000 (tax base):